pjn51/brainweb-2/Literature & Reference/Russia - From Revolution to Counter-Revolution (1997).md

 The author explains that the main defense of the Russian revolution was the solidarity of the international [[proletariat]] (32), underscoring how [[Internationalism is essential to the workers' movement]].

-Grant argues that [[People & Organizations/Trotsky]] demonstrated military genius in his creation of the Red Army on such short notice, and his successful campaigns against the Whites (33).
+Grant argues that [[Trotsky]] demonstrated military genius in his creation of the Red Army on such short notice, and his successful campaigns against the Whites (33).

 Grant argues that the [[Stalinism|Stalinist]] degeneration of the USSR stemmed from the terrible conditions that the [[dictatorship of the proletariat|workers' state]] faced (40).